splunk-soar-connectors/bmcremedy/manual_readme_content.md

 ## Backward Compatibility

--   A new required config parameters has been added and base url behavior has been updated.
-Hence, it is requested to the end-user to please update their existing asset by re-inserting | modifying the corresponding asset.
+-   New required config parameters have been added in the 3.0.0 version and base url behavior has been updated.
+Please update any   existing assets by re-inserting or modifying them.

 The **Authentication Mechanism to Use** config parameter provides the configuration information Splunk SOAR uses to communicate with BMC Platform.
 Currently, there are two ways to authenticate.